 About Sedum ‘Angelina’ Plants

 Sedum ‘Angelina’ cultivars are scientifically known as Sedum reflexum or Sedum rupestre.
-They are native to rocky, mountainous slopes in Europe and Asia, and are hardy in U.S. hardiness zones 3-11.
-Also commonly called Angelina stonecrop or Angelina stone orpine, Angelina sedum plants are low growing, spreading plants that only get about 3-6 inches (8-15 cm.) tall, but can spread up to 2-3 feet (61-91 cm.) wide.
-They have small shallow roots, and as they spread, they produce small roots from lateral stems that penetrate the small crevices in the rocky terrain, anchoring the plant.
+They are native to rocky, mountainous slopes in Europe and Asia, and are hardy in U.S. hardiness zones 3 to 11.
+Also commonly called Angelina stonecrop or Angelina stone orpine, Angelina sedum plants are low growing, spreading plants that only get about 3 to 6 inches (8-15 cm.) tall, but can spread up to 2 to 3 feet (61-91 cm.) wide.
+They have small, shallow roots, and as they spread, they produce small roots from lateral stems that penetrate the small crevices in the rocky terrain, anchoring the plant.

 Sedum ‘Angelina’ cultivars are known for their brightly colored chartreuse to yellow, needle-like foliage.
-This foliage is evergreen in warmer climates, but in cooler climates the foliage turns an orange to burgundy color in autumn and winter.
-Although they are mostly grown for their foliage color and texture, Angelina sedum plants do produce yellow, star-shaped flowers in mid- to late summer.
+This foliage is evergreen in warmer climates, but in cooler climates, the foliage turns orange to burgundy color in autumn and winter.
+Although they are mostly grown for their foliage color and texture, Angelina sedum plants do produce yellow, star-shaped flowers in mid to late summer.

 Growing Angelina Stonecrop in the Garden

 Angelina sedum plants will grow in full sun to part shade; however, too much shade can cause them to lose their bright yellowish foliage color.
 They will grow in almost any well-draining soil, but actually thrive best in sandy or gravely soils with low nutrients.
 Angelina cultivars cannot tolerate heavy clay or waterlogged sites.